 What if we told you that it’s possible to find a fence for your yard that checks off all the boxes on your wishlist — one that’s sustainably-made, highly durable, and totally gorgeous?
 Now, what if we told you there are a lot of different options to choose from?
 Adding a new fence, or replacing a fence that’s well beyond its time, is one way to totally transform any yard.
 But if you think your only option is the wood or chainlink fences you pass by every day, think again.
 Woven hurdles, recycled composite fences, and living privacy tree lines are just some of the many eco-friendly fencing options you’re about to discover.
-Even traditional wood fences can be an excellent earth-friendly option when you choose an FSC-certified manufacturer.
+Even traditional wood fences can be an excellent sustainable fencing option when you choose an FSC-certified manufacturer.
 Read on for our top picks for eco-friendly fencing options — some of which may truly surprise you!

 8 Amazing Eco-Friendly Fencing Options

 Form and function have finally united in the world of fences!
 Aesthetically pleasing, durable, and easy to install, Cali Bamboo fencing inspires us to rethink the possibilities of what a fence can be.
 These gorgeous fences are made from the strongest, most environmentally sustainable wood product on Earth, and their beauty completely transforms any yard’s ambiance.

 Bamboo just might be the perfect sustainable alternative to wood.
 Although it resembles wood aesthetically, bamboo is actually a member of the grass family, so it regenerates extremely quickly as compared to trees.
 In fact, bamboo is one of the fastest-growing plants on the planet — depending on the type of bamboo and the region, it can grow up to 3 feet per day!